jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 Non shifted input operand (for ALU stage) is consumed in the stage, where it's used (no false dependecy by shifter stage)
 - "slot 0" instructions (e.g. `uxtb`, `uadd8`) instruction can execute only in EX2 (from any issue slot)
 - `bfi` instruction executes throughout EX1 and EX2 (SHIFT + ALU), destination operand is consumed in EX2 stage (no false dependecy by shifter stage)
+- {u,s}xta{b,h,b16} instruction executes throughout EX1 and EX2 (SHIFT + ALU), destination and addend operand is consumed in EX2 stage, there is false dependency when attempting to forward from older slot (in EX1) same cycle

 It is possible to forward dependent operands in 0 cycles into a later stages.